TUDjose/Mario-Kart-RL/README.md

 the agent's observation/state and actions. `TrainingManager.cs` also contains the implementation of the curriculum learning methods (splitting training into different phases/lessons).

+For the discussion and sensitivity analysis of the recorded results, please refer to the `MKRL/analysis.py` file.

 ## Results
 This video (might take a few moments to load) shows the agent going through the training track in real-time (not sped up).
 Such speeds and accuracy are quite hard to match by the human controller.